-5.B.1 For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations), the permittee shall determine compliance with the organic HAP emissions limits in conditions 3.B.2 and 3.B.3, by using the appropriate equations in Table 1 to Subpart WWWW to calculate the organic HAP emission factors for each open molding operation.
-Equations have the units of pounds of organic HAP emitted per ton (lb/ton) of resin or gel coat applied.
+5.B.1 For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall determine compliance with the organic HAP emissions limits in conditions 3.B.2 by using the appropriate equations in Table 1 to Subpart WWWW to calculate the organic HAP emission factors for each open molding operation.
+Equations have the units of pounds of organic HAP emitted per ton (lb/ton) of gel coat applied.

-(Ref.: 40 CFR 63.5796 and Table 1, Subpart WWWW)
+(Ref.: 40 CFR 63.5796 and Table 1 to Subpart WWWW of Part 63)

-5.B.2 For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations), the permittee shall use one of the methods in 40 CFR 63.5810(a) through (d), to meet the standards for open molding operations in Table 3 to subpart WWWW.
+5.B.2 For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall use one of the methods in 40 CFR 63.5810(a) through (d), to meet the standards for open molding operations in Table 3 to subpart WWWW.
 The permittee may switch between the compliance options in 40 CFR 63.5810(a) through (d).
-When changing to an option based on a 12-month rolling average, the permittee must base the average on the previous 12 months of data calculated using the compliance option the permittee is changing to, unless previously using an option that did not require you to maintain records of resin and gel coat use.
-In this case, the permittee must immediately begin collecting resin and gel coat use data and demonstrate compliance 12 months after changing options.
+When changing to an option based on a 12-month rolling average, the permittee must base the average on the previous 12 months of data calculated using the compliance option the permittee is changing to, unless previously using an option that did not require you to maintain records of gel coat use.
+In this case, the permittee must immediately begin collecting gel coat use data and demonstrate compliance 12 months after changing options.